Julian22222/PRACTICE/Next_and_NestJS/2README_NEXT_RENDER_OPTIONS.md

 }
 ```

-### ✅ Advantages of server side components

-- data loading on the server (SSR, ISR, SSG)

-- (SSR) - Server-Side Rendering -> one request === 1 responce (usual approach), will cause browser delays if you have 1000 users on your website, server always will ask to increase resources because server power of the cloud will not be enough
-- (ISR) - Incremental Static Regeneration -> static (with data update)
-- (SSG) - Static Site Generation -> static (without data update)
-- access to back-end utils and back-end,
-- great security on back end server, uses sensetive data (access token, api keys, etc.)
-- make light weight on client side and moving all heavy tasks on server
-- great when use heavy dependencies

-### ✅ Advantages of Client side components

-- use states and effects (hooks, useState, useRef, useEffect, usePathname, etc. )
-- use client events (onClick, onSubmit, onChange, onmouseover, etc.)
-- use browser API (local storage, etc.)
-- use custom brouser hooks
-- class components (doesn't work on server side)

 ```JS
 //see --> /app/posts2/page.tsx
 //If you use "use client" you can make fetch data only in useEffect or event handler (see above Notes)